zntgrf/kirby-snippet-opener/README.md

 This extension streamlines working with Kirby snippets and enhances productivity by providing fast navigation within your Kirby templates.
 Perfect for developers who want a seamless way to handle snippet files in Kirby CMS projects.

 ## Ideas

-- **Create Snippet from Selection**: Select one or more lines of code, run the createSnippetFromSelection command, enter the desired file path, and press Enter.